yujinakayama/transpec/README.md

 ### `-c/--rspec-command`

-Specify a command to run your specs that is used for dynamic analysis.
+Specify a command to run your specs which is used for dynamic analysis.

 Transpec needs to run your specs in a copied project directory for dynamic analysis.
 If your project requires some special setup or commands to run specs, use this option.